Sales journal

 Sales journal with a “sales tax payable” column

-The sales journal given above shows that the seller is collecting a sales tax @ 2% on all goods sold to customers.
-The posting of this sales journal will be similar to the posting explained in the above example.
-A sales tax payable account would be opened in the general ledger and the total of sales taxes payable column of sales journal would be credited to that account at the end of each month or another appropriate period.
+The sales journal given above shows that the seller is collecting sales tax at 2% on all goods sold to customers.
+The posting of this sales journal will be similar to that explained in the above example.